 1. Increase your intake of useful vitamins and minerals

-In the first half of the cycle, combine about two tablespoons of pumpkin seeds with one table-spoon of quality fish oil; in the second half of the cycle, mix about two tablespoons of sunflower seeds with two grams of evening primrose oil.
-Remember that each set of seeds support the proper hormones that are present throughout the cycle, and provide the fiber and nutrients needed to help the body metabolize hormones.
+In the first half of the cycle, combine about two tablespoons of pumpkin seeds with one tablespoon of quality fish oil in the second half of the cycle, mix about two tablespoons of sunflower seeds with two grams of evening primrose oil.
+Each set of seeds support the proper hormones that are present throughout the cycle, and provide the fiber and nutrients needed to help the body metabolize hormones.
 If this balance is achieved, menstrual pains will certainly reduce.

 2. Do Some Light Exercises

-Nevertheless, Exercises can seem impossible when you’re experiencing so much pain; in this case, you can do light activities such as walking or yoga; they are proven to be helpful in managing menstrual pain.
+Nevertheless, exercises can seem impossible when you’re experiencing so much pain; in this case, you can do light activities such as walking or yoga; they are proven to be helpful in the management of cramps

 3. Change your Diet

 Fats are signs that stimulate the contraction of the uterus.
-Therefore, stay away from inflammatory foods because they can help in reducing the fat content of the diet that has been designed to reduce menstrual pains.
+Therefore, it is recommended you stay away from inflammatory foods because they can help in reducing the fat content of the diet that has been designed to reduce menstrual pains.